-Archer is the subject librarian for Peace Studies, Global Affairs and Political Science and serves as liaison to the Keough School of Global Affairs.
+Archer is the subject librarian for Peace Studies, Global Affairs and Political Science and serves as liaison to the Kroc Institute for International Peace Studies and the Keough School of Global Affairs.
 As such he offers in-class presentations, prepares web guides, and consults with students, faculty, fellows and administrators to enhance their access to library and other information sources for their research, professional practice and course work.

 Professionally he is past Chair of the American Library Association's Intellectual Freedom Committee and trustee of the Freedom to Read Foundation.
 He is currently an elected Councilor at Large of ALA's governing Council and the Leroy C. Merritt Humanitarian Fund.
 He is past chair of the American Library Association's Intellectual Freedom Round Table and the Indiana Library Federation's Intellectual Freedom Committee, and past co-chair of the Peace and Justice Studies Association.